jlelong/LaTeX-Workshop-wiki/FAQ.md

 Starting with 1.35.0, VS Code supports WSL through [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
 LaTeX Workshop works well with the extension.

-Also, in WSL2 file watchers might not work.
-For now, you have to set [`latex-workshop.latex.watch.usePolling`](Compile#latex-workshoplatexwatchusepolling) to `true`, and restart VS Code.
 See https://github.com/microsoft/WSL/issues/4739 for more information about the issue.
 Alternatively, you can set `latex-workshop.saveWithoutBuilding: onSave` to only trigger a build upon saving a file as it does not require file watchers to work.

 ## Problems with Snap and Flatpak versions of VS Code